nathan-barry/nathan.rs/content/_index.md

 description = "This is the website of Nathan Barry"
 +++

 Greetings visitor!
-Welcome to <i>my</i> corner of the internet!
-Salutations!
-Callooh!
-Callay!

-My name is **Nathan Barry**.
-I'm a engineer/researcher interested in systems and machine learning.
+This is the website and digital garden of **Nathan Barry**.
+I'm an engineer/researcher interested in systems and machine learning.
 I love working on hard problems with great people.
 Occasionally, [I write about what I'm working on](/posts).
-Below are a few selected blog posts.
+Below are a few selected blog posts:

 {{< home-columns >}}